 How does BSU help my student get an internship or find a job after graduation?

-BSU’s career services office works closely with faculty and employees to help students gain essential work experience through internships while they are still working on their degree.
+Bemidji State University’s career services office works closely with faculty and employees to help students gain essential work experience through internships while they are still working on their degree.